 I love the image of the first cyborg body Alita wears in the recent film, Alita: Battle Angel.
 It was crafted lovingly by a father for his daughter who was paralyzed to move her brain into and walk again.
 French curves engraved into every corner speak of love expressed in craft.
-And yet you would be hard pressed to find such bespoke hardware in the medtech world.
-But the skin of the omnipod insulin pump is a translucent white canvas for kids and adults to scrawl message, paint fingernail polish onto, apply stickers or festive rainbow duct tape.
+And yet you would be hard-pressed to find such bespoke hardware in the medtech world.
+But the skin of the omnipod insulin pump is a translucent white canvas for kids and adults to scrawl messages, paint fingernail polish onto, apply stickers or festive rainbow duct tape.
 It’s a disposable three-day pump; a digital syringe.
-Like the old plaster cast left blank for signatures or covered in coloured tape, design can leave room for the people who take these pieces of technology into their bodies to express themselves.
+Like the old plaster cast left blank for signatures or covered in colored tape, design can leave room for the people who take these pieces of technology into their bodies to express themselves.

 They can even come to embody the support of the people who love them in the very physical manifestation of a disease imposing itself upon you.
 Leaving room for the user to make it their own can reverse of a device from a disruptive symbol of oppression into an expression of power and agency.
 Your brand is less important than this.

 6. THERE ARE ALWAYS COSTS AND BENEFITS TO TAKING ANY NEW TECHNOLOGY INTO YOUR LIFE OR YOUR BODY.